“Forgotten Hollywood” – “Twilight Zone” celebrates 50 years…

 Manny P. here…

-Jacquie J. Ream, author of KISS (Keep It Short & Simple): Easy Steps For Better Writing, and a resident of Seattle, has given my book an amazing 5-star review on Amazon.comForgotten Hollywood bookstars-5-0__V47081849_
+Jacquie J. Ream, author of KISS (Keep It Short & Simple): Easy Steps For Better Writing, and resident of Seattle, has given my book a 5-star review on Amazon.comForgotten Hollywood bookstars-5-0__V47081849_

 Jacquie writes: